Aircraft Carrier Home to Ghostly Activity

 Approx. reading time 7 minutes.

-The ghosts of the USS Forrestal are legend in the annals of naval ship ghost sightings.
-Read the tragic story of this massive aircraft carrier, and perhaps the primary reason it became haunted.
+Frightening ghosts of the USS Forrestal are legend in the annals of naval ship ghost sightings.
+Over decades, seasoned sailors and officers alike, witnessed apparitions, heard spooky sounds, and phantom footsteps followed crew members in lonely corridors.
+One sailor was almost driven insane!
+Read the tragic story of this mega aircraft carrier and perhaps the main reason it became a haunted hotspot.

 The Forrestal Serves with Distinction

-The Forrestal was the last aircraft carrier to be commissioned at the end of WWII.
-She then went on to serve in the Vietnam war and participated in numerous vital missions.
+The Forrestal was the last aircraft carrier to be commissioned near the end of WWII.
+She then went on to serve in the Vietnam War and participated in numerous vital missions.
 Sadly, the Forrestal is most remembered for having the worst fire in Aircraft Carrier History.

 On July 29th, 1967, while stationed off the coast of North Vietnam, fighter pilots were seated in their armed jets preparing for a mission.
-Suddenly, an electrical anomaly caused a Zuni rocket to prematurely launch.
-The rocket screamed across the deck and impacting a parked Skyhawk jet.
-The Skyhawk, which was waiting to take off, happened to be piloted by John McCain (now deceased), future POW war hero, and senator from Arizona.
+Suddenly, an electrical anomaly caused a Zuni rocket to launch prematurely.
+The rocket screamed across the deck and tore into a parked Skyhawk jet.
+The Skyhawk, which was waiting to take off, happened to be piloted by Lt.
+John McCain (recently deceased), POW war hero and senator from Arizona.